 Male patients with chronic renal failure undergoing maintenance hemodialysis were evaluated with regard to testicular function.
 The patients included two unmarried men, ages 19 and 23, and four married men, ages 30 to 54.
-The length of renal failure was six months to all patients.
+The length of renal failure was six months to five years.
+Significant abnormalities in spermatogenesis were found in all patients.
 However, one patient had exhibited potency only nine months before the onset of renal failure.
 It was tentatively concluded by the authors that the renal disease contributed to the spermatogenic disorder.